The Twilight Zone (1959 TV series): Development

-Serling thought that a science-fictional setting, with robots, aliens and other supernatural occurrences, would give him more freedom and less interference in expressing controversial ideas than more realistic settings.
-"The Time Element" was Serling's 1957 pilot pitch for his show, a time travel adventure about a man who travels back to Honolulu in 1941 and unsuccessfully tries to warn everyone about the impending attack on Pearl Harbor.
-The script, however, was rejected and shelved for a year until Bert Granet discovered and produced it as an episode of Desilu Playhouse in 1958.
-The show was a great success and enabled Serling to finally begin production on his anthology series, The Twilight Zone.
-Serling's editorial sense of ironic fate in the writing done for the series was identified as significant to its success by the BFI Film Classics library which stated that for Serling "the cruel indifference and implacability of fate and the irony of poetic justice" were recurrent themes in his plots.
+Serling thought that a science-fiction setting would give him more freedom and less interference in expressing controversial ideas than more realistic settings.
+"The Time Element" was Serling's 1957 pilot pitch for his show, a time travel adventure about a man who goes back to Honolulu in 1941 and unsuccessfully tries to warn everyone about the impending attack on Pearl Harbor.
+The script, however, was rejected and shelved until Bert Granet discovered and produced it as an episode of Desilu Playhouse in 1958.
+The show was a great success and enabled Serling to finally begin production on The Twilight Zone.
+Per the BFI Film Classics library, "the cruel indifference and implacability of fate and the irony of poetic justice" were motifs for Serling.

 Episodes

 Season 1 (1959–60)

-The Twilight Zone premiered the night of October 2, 1959, to rave reviews.
+The Twilight Zone premiered on October 2, 1959, to rave reviews.
 "Twilight Zone is about the only show on the air that I actually look forward to seeing.
 It's the one series that I will let interfere with other plans", said Terry Turner for the Chicago Daily News.
-Others agreed.
 Daily Variety ranked it with "the best that has ever been accomplished in half-hour filmed television" and the New York Herald Tribune found the show to be "certainly the best and most original anthology series of the year".

-Even as the show proved popular to television's critics, it struggled to find a receptive audience of television viewers.
+Even as the show proved popular with television critics, it struggled to find a receptive audience.
 CBS was banking on a rating of at least 21 or 22, but its initial numbers were much worse.
 The series' future was jeopardized when its third episode, "Mr. Denton on Doomsday" earned a 16.3 rating.
 Still, the show attracted a large enough audience to survive a brief hiatus in November, after which it finally surpassed its competition on ABC and NBC and persuaded its sponsors (General Foods and Kimberly-Clark) to stay on until the end of the season.
+However, by the end of the first season the show "seemed doomed" by some.
+Both sponsors appeared ready to pull out, and even if the show did continue CBS was said to be planning to replace Serling with a more prestigious host and narrator, even offering it to Orson Welles.
+However in the end everything was worked out.
+Only Kimberly-Clark dropped their sponsorship, and Colgate-Palmolive stepped in as the replacement sponsor.
+Orson Welles turned down the offer to do the show.
+While all of this was taking place Serling went to New York, hoping at least to preserve the right to do the closing narration.
+Much to his surprise the network did a complete reversal, and instead of dropping him it expanded his role as host by having him also do an opening introduction.